Episode 57: Canadian Wealth Strategies for Your Safe, Fixed Income Investments Beyond GICs and Bonds

 Design Your Wealth Management Plan

 Crafting a robust corporate wealth management plan for your Canadian incorporated business is not just about today—it's about securing your financial future during the years that you are still excited to be working in the business as well as after you are ready to step away.
-The earlier you invest the time and energy into designing a corporate wealth management plan that minimizes income taxes and maximizes the capital available for investment, the more time you have for your net worth to grow and compound over the years to create generational wealth and a legacy that lasts.
+The earlier you invest the time and energy into designing a corporate wealth management plan that begins by focusing on income tax planning to minimize income taxes and maximize the capital available for investment, the more time you have for your net worth to grow and compound over the years to create generational wealth and a legacy that lasts.

-Don't wait until tomorrow—lay the foundation for a successful corporate wealth management plan today.
+Don't wait until tomorrow—lay the foundation for a successful corporate wealth management plan with a focus on tax planning and including a robust estate plan today.

 Insure & Protect